joshuabach/gnucash-web/README.md

 account hierarchy before you can use *GnuCash Web*.

 Preferably, you will use the official GnuCash desktop app to create a new book.
-Simply select the appropriate database backend in the *Open*-dialog.
+Simply select the appropriate database back end in the *Open*-dialog.
 You can also migrate an existing GnuCash XML file to a database using *Save as*.
 More details and database considerations can be found in the official [GnuCash documentation](https://www.gnucash.org/docs/v4/C/gnucash-guide/basics-files1.html).

-Alternativly, you can also use *piecash* to create a new book, as is described in their [example section](https://piecash.readthedocs.io/en/master/tutorial/examples.html#creating-and-opening-gnucash-files).
+Alternatively, you can also use *piecash* to create a new book, as is described in their [example section](https://piecash.readthedocs.io/en/master/tutorial/examples.html#creating-and-opening-gnucash-files).